 Reason

-Proposed modification Delete Sustainability Appraisal summary as follows: Policy CS7 relates to strengthening, and enhancing the competitiveness of Great Yarmouth and Gordeston town centres, and other appropriate centre uses throughout the plan period.
-By ensuring that new-retail development is aligned with the retail hierarchy the competitiveness of Great Yarmouth as a major centre will be enhanced, increasing 'all year round' employment opportunities and economic growth.
-The retail hierarchy will also allow some retail development to occur in the lower order centres helping to maintain the availability of essential key services in the rural areas, however the policy's emphasis on 'town centre first will seek to reduce out of centre development, conserving greenfield land.
-Overall, the Policy is regarded as having major significant positive effects towards Access to key Services (5).
-Unemployment (6), Soil Resources and Quality (10), Prosperity and Economic Growth (19), Indigenous and Inward Investment (20) and Nevitalising Centres (11).
+Proposed modification Policy CS7 relates to strengthening and enhancing the competitiveness of Great Yarmouth and Gorleston town centres and other district and local centres within the borough by encouraging predominantly retail and other appropriate centre uses throughout the plan period.
+By ensuring that new retail development is aligned with the retail hierarchy the competitiveness of Great Yarmouth as a major centre will be enhanced, increasing 'all year round' employment opportunities and economic growth.
+The retail hierarchy will also allow some retail development to occur in the lower order centres helping to maintain the availability of essential key services in the rural areas, however the policy's emphasis on 'town centre first' will seek to reduce out-of-centre development, conserving greenfield and Ouerall the Dolicy is regarded as having major similar areas, however the policy's emphasis on 'town centre first' will seek to reduce out-of-centre development, conserving greenfield Services (5), Unemployment (6), Soil Resources and Quality (10), Prosperity and Economic Growth (19), Indigenous and Inward Investment (20) and Revitalising Centres (21).
 The Policy is also considered to have positive effects upon Crime and Anti-Social Behaviour (3), Cultural Facilities (9), and Landscapes & Townscapes (18) given that the policy seeks to improve townscape aesthetic quality whilst encouraging a diversity of cultural uses in town centres.
 The policy was predicted as having two negative effects concerning Waste (11) and Traffic (12).
-There is the expectation that further retail provision will lead to an increase in consumer waste, however the estate of waste reduction and recycling measures in the borough and subsequently Great state of waste reduction and recycling measures in the import.
-There is the expectation that by increasing the retail competiveness of the borough and subsequently great varmountly's sphere of influence, it is likely to attest more shappers, in to the town thereby increasing traffic.
-The policy is expected to have a major negative impact.
-Not With to pathers to inprove excessibility and public transport.
-In the law teach of
+There is the expectation that further retail provision will lead to an increase in consumer waste, however the state of waste reduction and recycling measures in the borough is generally good and improving the state of waste reduction and recycling measures in the borough and subsequently the implementation of Policy CS9) will help to further mitigate the impact.
+There is the expectation that by increasing the retail competiveness of the borough and subsequently Great Yarmouth's sphere of influence, it is likely to attract more shoppers in to the town thereby increasing traffic.
+The policy is expected to have a major negative impact as the scale of the impact is likely to major given existing congestion issues accessing the town centre.
+Notwithstanding this, Policy CS16 seeks to work with partners to improve accessibility and public transport links helping to

 Policy/ Paragraph

 Page

-Ref Page 254 of 286
+Ref Pa ge 256 of 294